-We will use the substitution method in order to find the value of x and y.
+We will use the substitution method in order to find the values of x and y.

-Answer: (6, -3) are the solutions to the above equations.
+Answer: (6, -3) is the solution to the above equations.

-Let us see how we will use the substitution method in order to find the value of x and y.
+Let us see how we will use the substitution method in order to find the values of x and y.

 The equations that are given to us are 3x + 5y = 3 and x + 2y = 0

 First equation is 3x + 5y = 3 and the second equation is x + 2y = 0

 Now, from the second equation, we get x = -2y